 Many volunteer experiences will cover your living expenses in exchange for working a certain amount.
 For many broke backpackers, free room and board is an irresistible draw.

 But there is a fine line between working for your stay and just being a leech.
 Many people abuse these volunteer programs and either don’t put the work in or expect too much from the hosts.
-Acting in such a way to me is a mortal sin in the backpacking bible and is akin to begpacking or stealing from hostel dorms.
+Acting in such a way to me is a mortal sin in the backpacking bible and is akin to the ugliness of begpacking or stealing from hostel dorms.

 Volunteer programs are not there for backpackers to take advantage of.
 The hosts are not your mommy and daddy and are not charged with feeding childish appetites.

 Volunteering is an opportunity for you to provide assistance to a community and, in exchange, you will be treated with cheaper costs of living.
-These lower expenses should be considered an added bonus and I hesitate to suggest to people to volunteer only for the sake of saving money.
+These lower expenses should be considered an added bonus, and I hesitate to suggest to people to volunteer only for the sake of saving money.

 This leads me to my next point which is that some hosts will actually ask you to pay a bit for your lodging.
-At first, paying for a volunteer program may seem completely counterintuitive and a real deal breaker, but this request is often for a good reason.
+At first, paying for a volunteer program may seem completely counterintuitive and a real deal-breaker, but this request is often for a good reason.